 The XCR-L is 10 years old this year!
 Over the years, the XCR has been sold in many different configurations.
 It was originally designed for the Special Forces Combat Assault Rifle (SCAR) Program.
 Above is an image of one of Robinson Armament’s SCAR rifle samples submitted for the SCAR trials but was never tested because of government corruption.
 There have been changes to some parts over the years.
 This page of our website helps you identify the parts you have so that you can order the correct replacement parts or Caliber Conversion Kits.
-(Links to PDF price lists appear at the end of this page.)
 The XCR was so well designed in the beginning that even the oldest XCR can be upgraded to have all the features of our most current models.

 The XCR-M was developed later and has not changed much.
 Therefore, pictures of the XCR-M parts do not appear below but at the end, there is a link to the XCR-M Part List.